dizda/CloudBackupBundle/README.md

         google_drive:
           token_name: ~ # Required
           remote_path: ~ # Not required, default "/", but you can use path like "/Accounts/backups/"
+        # Using dropbox via official API.
+You need to add "dropbox/dropbox-sdk": "1.1.*" in your composer.json file
+        dropbox_sdk:
+            remote_path: ~ # Required.
+Path to upload files (where the root '/' will be application folder)
+            access_token: ~ # Required.
+Access token provided by DropBox to authenticate your application.
+You can follow instructions at https://www.dropbox.com/developers/core/start/php

     databases:
         mongodb: